 The book has additional material in addition to the text, and each page of prose is accompanied by an image.
-These images feature meticulous details and vivid hues such, among others, purple, pink, green, and yellow.
+These images feature meticulous details and vivid hues such as, among others, purple, pink, green, and yellow.

 The Book has Irish-Celtic themes and initials that were influenced by the Hiberno-Saxon style of the 7th century.
 Along with this, there is also the Anglo-Saxon custom of vibrant color and upbeat compositions.
 What distinguishes the book are its intricate designs and exquisite craftsmanship.

 The canon tables are given their own elaborately decorated pages in the Book of Kells, which may be found in Ireland.
 You will discover the emblems that represent each of the four evangelists, with Matthew being shown as a Man, Mark being represented by the Lion, Luke being linked to the Calf, and John being given the Eagle as his emblem.

 Additionally discovered are the introductory passages of each of the Gospels.
 Breves causae are the names given to these condensed versions of the gospel tales.
 The Vulgate, which was finished by Saint Jerome in 384 AD, serves as the basis for this work, which is written in Latin and is dedicated to the four Gospels.
 There is also a picture of Christ, in addition to creative depictions of the Virgin Mary and the Christ Child.